Giant dog breed

-A giant dog breed is a breed of dog that is known for its impressive size and weight that can exceed 45 kg.
+A giant dog breed is any breed of dog known for its large size and weight that can exceed 45 kg.
 Breeds sometimes described as giant breeds include the Great Dane, Newfoundland, St. Bernard, the Irish Wolfhound and the Kuvasz.
 These breeds have seen a marked increase in their size since the nineteenth century as a result of selective breeding.

 History

 These breeds have increased in size due to selective breeding.
 People bred dogs with certain characteristics like height, strength and calm behavior.
 For example, the Great Dane was bred in Germany to hunt boars, deer and bears.
-Similarly, the St. Bernard was created for a particular reason - to help rescue travelers in heavy snow in the mountains - and is known for its reliability and loyalty to those it rescues.
+Similarly, the St. Bernard was created for a particular reason – to help rescue travelers in heavy snow in the mountains – and is known for its reliability and loyalty to those it rescues.

 Health

-Even though these giant breeds seem strong, they struggle with health problems.
-One significant issue is their short lifespan.
-Most of these giant dogs live between six and ten years.
-One example is the Great Dane, which often only lives up to eight years.
-Giant dogs also have problems with their bones, joints and hearts.
+Giant dogs often struggle with health problems and often have quite short lifespans.
+Most of these dogs live between six and ten years.
+For example, Great Danes often only lives up to around eight years.
+Giant dogs also often have problems with their bones, joints and hearts.
 Some common health problems are hip and elbow dysplasia, heart problems and bloating.
 For example, the Kuvasz is known to develop joint and thyroid problems.